-- White Knee – If there is white knee other than the white horse.
+- White Knee – If there is a white knee other than the white horse.

-- White Canon – If there is white canon other than the white horse.
+- White Canon – If there is a white canon other than the white horse.

-- White Shank – If there is white shank other than the white horse.
+- White Shank – If there is a white shank other than the white horse.

 3. Identification of Horses Through Sex and Age

-Identification of horses through sex and age are very important for you as a horse lover.
+Identification of horses through sex and age is very important for you as a horse lover.
 To identify the horse, the following terminologies are used:

-- Stallion – A mature male horse which is not castrated yet is known as the stallion.
+- Stallion – A mature male horse that is not castrated yet is known as the stallion.
 It is used for horse breeding.